mongodb/docs/source/reference/javascript.rst

    will be :term:`primary`.
 As a result, the shell will display an error even if this command succeeds.

-   :mjs:func:`rs.add()` provides a wrapper around some of the functionality of the ":dbcommand:`replSetReconfig`" :term:`database command`.
+   :func:`rs.add()` provides a wrapper around some of the functionality of the ":dbcommand:`replSetReconfig`" :term:`database command`.

-.. mjs:function:: rs.addArb(hostname)
+.. function:: rs.addArb(hostname)

    :param string host: Specifies a host (and optionally port-number)
                        for a arbiter member for the replica set.